I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 NOTE:

-The ALJ need not develop good cause if the record shows that the claimant received the Notice of Hearing and the claimant does not have a physical, mental, educational, or linguistic limitation that might affect his or her ability to understand the Notice of Hearing.
-If those criteria are met, the ALJ can generally presume the claimant fully understands the possible consequences of his or her failure to appear at the time and place of a scheduled hearing.
+The ALJ need not develop good cause if the record shows that the claimant received a proper Notice of Hearing and the claimant does not have a physical, mental, educational, or linguistic limitation that might affect their ability to understand the Notice of Hearing.
+If those criteria are met, the ALJ can generally presume the claimant fully understands the possible consequences of their failure to appear at the time and place of a scheduled hearing.
 The Notice of Hearing notifies a claimant that the ALJ might dismiss an RH without further notice if neither the claimant nor the appointed representative, if any, appears at the scheduled hearing.
-An HA-L90 is not required if the ALJ followed all the notice requirements and contact procedures prior to the hearing.
+An HA-L90 is not required if the agency followed all the applicable notice requirements and contact procedures prior to the hearing.

 NOTE: